happytomatoe/data-modeling-with-postgres/README.md

 ## How to run a project
 ### Prerequisites
 This project is tested with python 3.6-3.8.
-To run it you should also have pip installed
+To run it you should have pip installed

 ### Run project on a local env: